Tuesday, May 13th, 2025

 Testimonials and Feedback

 Include quotes or testimonials from past campers and their parents.
 Positive feedback from others can be very reassuring and serve as social proof of the camp’s quality.
-Use diverse testimonials that touch on various aspects of the camp experience if possible.
+Use diverse testimonials that touch on various aspects of the camp experience, if possible.

 Additional Tips